dapr/js-sdk/examples/configuration/README.md

 # Examples - Invocation

-This example demonstrates how to use the Invocation API.
+This example demonstrates how to use API Configuration.

 ## Run